-The Parlee Brook Amphitheatre trail is fast becoming one of the most sought-after winter hikes in New Brunswick.
-In the depths of winter, the natural amphitheatre turns into an enthralling ice valley waiting at the trail’s end.
-For a fairly short hike, this reward is more than worth it.
-I’ve heard it called the best winter hike in New Brunswick!
-I’m not sure I disagree.
+The Parlee Brook Amphitheatre Trail is one of the most sought-after winter hikes in New Brunswick.
+In the heart of winter, the natural amphitheatre transforms into a dramatic ice-filled valley waiting at the end of the trail.
+For a relatively short hike, the payoff is exceptional.
+I’ve heard it called the best winter hike in New Brunswick, and honestly, I’m not sure I disagree.

 • Save